Submitting an Application for Admission

 Mail a non-refundable application fee of $50 by either check or money order (made payable to Long Island University) or contact the Bursar to submit fee via credit card.
 Please write your name on the check or money order, if that is your preferred method of payment.
 International applicants must pay the fee in U.S. dollars by sending an international money order or check.
 You can also pay by credit card by printing the Credit Card Authorization form on the Bursar website or by calling 516-299-2323.
 Cash, international postal money orders or Eurochecks are not accepted.

-Submit official undergraduate and/or graduate transcript with a GPA of 3.0 or higher.
+Submit official undergraduate and/or graduate transcript.
 Applicants who will have not completed their degrees prior to admission deadlines should submit a transcript without the final semester’s grades.
 Such applicants may be accepted pending receipt of their final degree noted transcripts.
 Submit one copy of official transcripts from all other institutions attended, including other graduate programs.

 International students should refer to the International Admissions website for transcript requirements.